CueWeb Tutorial

 1. View Frame Logs:

-• Select log version from dropdown
+• Select log version from the dropdown inside the viewer.

-2. Retry Failed Frames:
+4. Retry Failed Frames:

 • Right-click on red (failed) frames